homeavionicgroup/rmp/documentation/wiring.md

 The rest of the buttons and other parts are connected to the RPI and Pico as described on the following table.

 Each Button has a keyboard key assigned to.
 On the RPI the key assignment is done by a dtoverlay configuration, which can be found in the repository.
 On the pico the keyboard is configured through a circuitpython script.

+!Wiring Table](/images/rmp_pin_wiring.png)